zmahfuz0613/sql-practice-carmen-sandiego/README.md

 **OR**

-**Pro Tip:** You can do this in less steps with these commands. _Note: this is done from the bash CLI and not the psql CLI_
+**Pro Tip:** You can do this in fewer steps with these commands. _Note: this is done from the bash CLI and not the psql CLI_

 ```bash
 createdb carmen